 E-mail services have requirements to which the domain and address for sending AMP letters must adhere to.
 Make sure that the address from which you send mailings matches the following points:

-- The domain has a history of sending emails: at least 5,000 letters a month for three months for Mail.ru, with Gmail requiring at least 100 daily for several weeks.
+- The domain has a history of sending emails: Gmail requires at least 100 daily messages sent for several weeks.

-- Your domain is registered in Mail.ru and Gmail postmasters.
+- Your domain is registered in Gmail postmaster.

 - You follow basic instructions or bulk senders.

 - Low spam complaints from customers (email services do not disclose exact digits).

 On the Mindbox side, we always verify that there is a match for the DKIM signature.
 For more information about configuring the SPF, DKIM, and DMARC in Mindbox, see the following support center article.
 We also unsubscribe customers by clicking on the unsubscribe link and check the availability of the unsubscribe link within letters.